JoaoMFCardoso/trr170/metrics/README.md

 };
 ```

+2. Endpoint Configuration

-2. Edit the 'server.js' file, and specify the endpoint for the API.
+Edit the 'server.js' file, and specify the endpoint for the API.

 ```
 trr170/metrics/server/server.js